The Greenwich Association of REALTORS® has a long and rich history in the Greenwich community. Take a trip down memory lane!

 The Greenwich Association of REALTORS® has always enjoyed a strong leadership team.
 The 1973 Board of Directors included Jean Crocco (standing, second from left), who remains a Board member today.
 And the wooden gavel in the picture is still used to call meetings to order.

-Past GAR president Jack Carrott cuts a rug with Realtor Dot Wood in 1974.
-Dot owned a major brokerage, Dot Wood & Associates, which in 2015 became a Berkshire Hathaway HomeServices.
+Past GAR president Jack Carrott cuts a rug with Realtor Dot Wood at one of GAR’s Black Tie functions.
+Jack & Dot owned a brokerage firm together, Carrott & Wood Realty that opened in 1984.

 One of GAR's core tenets is a commitment to keeping its members informed.
 This 1988 newsletter has now evolved into our weekly "Green Sheet," a well-read and respected update that's distributed to Realtors every Friday.